Daisy Dick

-Katherine Mary "Daisy" Dick (born 29 March 1972, in Oxford) is a British three-day eventing rider.
+Katherine Mary "Daisy" Dick (born 29 March 1972) is a British three-day eventing rider.
 With her horse Spring Along, she won the bronze medal for Great Britain in the team eventing at the 2008 Summer Olympics in Beijing.
 She studied at Worcester College, Oxford.

 Dick is the daughter of jockey Dave Dick and eventing rider Caroline Dick.
 In October 2009, she married Charles Berkeley, scion of Berkeley Castle.